Drahja/drahja.github.io/_posts/front-page/2024-12-29-roleplay-platforms.md

 ---
 title: <span class="cyanText">Roleplay</span> Platforms
 description: >-
-  Where does one participate in <span class="yellowText">Text-Based Adult Oriented Roleplay</span>?
+  Where does one participate in <span class="purpleText">Text-Based Adult Oriented Roleplay</span>?
 Are their Rules?
 Is there an official etiquette?
 author: drahja
 date: 2024-12-29 18:01:00 -0600
 categories: [Repository Information, Front Page]